Latest updates on the coronavirus and heart disease

 Home > Global Advocacy

-Our advocacy experts work with the UN and other international bodies to influence global policies, development strategies and funding allocations.
+Our advocacy experts work closely with the UN, its agencies, and other international bodies to influence global policies, strategies and funding.

 2020 start: WHO and WHF committed to eliminate Rheumatic Heart Disease